Clotilde Jiménez

 Clotilde Jiménez (born 1990) is a multi-disciplinary American artist who works with ceramics, collage, painting, printmaking, and sculpture.
-His work's common themes, include blackness, gender, masculinity, and sexuality.
+His work's common themes include blackness, gender, masculinity, and sexuality.
 Jiménez lives and works in Mexico City.

 Life and career

 Jiménez was born in 1990 in Honolulu to Puerto Rican and African-American parents.
 His father was a body builder and would go on to influence aspects of his work.

 He was raised in a poor neighborhood in Philadelphia.
-He attended Charter High School for Architecture + Design, a now defunct school that gave opportunities to at-risk kids with creative ambitions.
+He attended Charter High School for Architecture + Design, a now-defunct school that gave opportunities to at-risk kids with creative ambitions.

 In 2013, he earned a BFA in printmaking from the Cleveland Institute of Art, and 2018 a MFA from the Slade School of Fine Art, London.
+Most recently, in early 2023, he was selected as one of the artists to illustrate and give life to the Artistic Posters for the Paris 2024 Olympic & Paralympic Games.

 Jiménez works closely with the esteemed art dealer Mariane Ibrahim and is represented by her gallery.